Kelli Love, M.Ed

 Educator and Consultant in New York

 Kelli Love, M.Ed is an educator, presenter, and consultant in the field of children's mindfulness and yoga.
-She develops curriculum with a focus on self-awareness, emotion regulation and well being; she currently teaches at Girls Prep Bronx Elementary, where yoga and mindfulness are embraced as a school wide content area.
+She develops curriculum with a focus on self-awareness, emotion regulation and well being; Kelli currently teaches at Girls Prep Bronx Elementary, where yoga and mindfulness are embraced as a school wide content area.
 In 2015 Kelli created a short film, Aliza and the Mind Jar, to demonstrate the impact of yoga and mindfulness curriculum on school communities.
 She is a former classroom teacher and believes all children have a right to experience the empowering life skills that yoga and mindfulness offer.
 Her teaching is deeply informed by her training with Little Flower Yoga, Mindful Schools and the intersection of social/emotional learning, service learning, and contemplative practices.
 Kelli emphasizes a trauma informed lens in her teaching practice.

-Kelli is a board member of Yoga Within Reach, a non-profit serving communities in NYC and is on the curriculum advisory board for Yoga Foster, a non-profit bringing yoga to classrooms across the U.S. She is currently partnering with local universities to contribute to research in the children's yoga and mindfulness field -- Columbia University's Neurocognition and Language lab and with the NYU Department of Applied Psychology to study the impact yoga and mindfulness have on attention, stress and emotion regulation in early childhood.
+Kelli has partnered with local universities to contribute to research in the children's yoga and mindfulness field -- Columbia University's Neurocognition and Language lab and with the NYU Department of Applied Psychology to study the impact yoga and mindfulness have on attention, stress and emotion regulation in early childhood.